Dosage form: tablet

 Hyperuricemia may occur, or acute gout may be precipitated in certain patients receiving thiazide therapy.

-Atenolol and Chlorthalidone Tablets should not be given to patients with untreated pheochromocytoma.
+Atenolol and chlorthalidone should not be given to patients with untreated pheochromocytoma.

 Pregnancy and Fetal Injury